sumnerevans/sumnerevans.com/content/posts/programming/7-things-ive-learned-7-years-into-my-career/index.md

 all bits and CPU instructions at some point).

 Additionally, it's important to learn from your coworkers.
-Read lots of code from more other engineers to learn their approaches.
+Read lots of code from other engineers to learn their approaches.
 Even as a senior engineer, junior engineers might surprise you with a novel approach to a problem.

 Recently, with the LLM revolution, finding ways to integrate AI into your